paulov-t/FrostbiteModdingTool/README.md

 - FIFA 21

 ### 99% supported - Minor issues
+- FIFA 22 (Mesh Import is not working as expected, use [FIFA Editor Tool](https://www.fifaeditortool.com/) to create these mods instead)
 - FIFA 23 (Mesh Import is not working as expected, use [FIFA Editor Tool](https://www.fifaeditortool.com/) to create these mods instead)

 ### 50% supported - Likely missing or broken major features